sallydonovan/mspstewmap/events.md

 <div class="event-header">Tree Stewardship Events</div>
 <div class="event-subtext">
-  Join us for a series of gatherings to connect with others caring for the urban forest and learn about the Twin Cities Tree Stewardship Project.
-We will share back the results from our 2023 Survey and gather feedback to inspire future research.
-These events are informal and open to everyone.
+  Join us for a series of events this summer to connect with others who care for the urban forest.
+These informal events are a space for community members, students, researchers, and urban forestry professionals to learn more about the 2023 Tree Stewardship Survey, share ideas, and explore ways to grow a more resilient urban forests.
 We will have drinks and snacks to share.
+Everyone is welcome-- please stop by!
 </div>

 <p class="event-highlight">Save the date!
 More details and locations coming soon.</p>